Supplemental Nutrition Assistance Program: Proposals to restrict "junk food" or "luxury items"

 Periodically, proposals have been raised to restrict SNAP benefits from being used to purchase various categories or types of food which have been criticized as "junk food" or "luxury items".
 However, Congress and the Department of Agriculture have repeatedly rejected such proposals on both administrative burden and personal freedom grounds.
 The Food and Nutrition Service noted in 2007 that no federal standards exist to determine which foods should be considered "healthy" or not, that "vegetables, fruits, grain products, meat and meat alternatives account for nearly three-quarters of the money value of food used by food stamp households" and that "food stamp recipients are no more likely to consume soft drinks than are higher-income individuals, and are less likely to consume sweets and salty snacks."

 Thomas Farley and Russell Sykes argued that the USDA should reconsider the possibility of restricting "junk food" purchases with SNAP in order to encourage healthy eating, along with incentivizing the purchase of healthy items through a credit or rebate program that makes foods such as fresh vegetables and meats cheaper.
 They also noted that many urban food stores do a poor job of stocking healthy foods and instead favor high-profit processed items.

 Some data suggests that it would benefit public health by making sugar-sweetened beverages ineligible to purchase with SNAP benefits.
 SNAP households use about 10% of their food budgets on sugar-sweetened beverages.
 Removing eligibility for sugar-sweetened beverages could result in a 2.4% reduction in obesity prevalence, 1.7% reduction in type II diabetes prevalence, and elimination of 52,000 deaths from stroke and heart attack over the course of ten years.
+The soda and broader food industries have received criticism for lobbying against reforms that would exclude "junk food" including soda from purchase with SNAP funds.